NicolasCunha/hermes/README.md

+> This is a personal learning project.
+You’re welcome to use it as a reference or as a starting point for your own ideas.
+However, I strongly recommend using more mature and stable solutions available in the market rather than relying on this project for production needs.

 # Hermes API Gateway

 A lightweight, dynamic API Gateway with service discovery, health monitoring, and user management.
 Built with Go and React.